Restrict access to the load balancer

 ;<listener>

-— ID or name of the rule.
-The list can be viewed using the commandopenstack loadbalancer listener list
+— The ID or name of the rule.
+The list can be viewed with the commandopenstack loadbalancer listener list

 .